 But there are many competing jurisdictions which might fit your personal situation better.
 For example, Cayman Islands, Belize, and Nevis all have solid offshore trust statutes.
 One might chose Cayman because you want to focus your investments on Cayman Island funds.
 Or you might prefer the banks, investment advisors and trustees available in Belize to those of the Cook Islands.

 The point being that there is no “one size fits all” offshore trust solution.
 These are all custom designed and drafted trusts tailored to your situation.
 The offshore trust industry is all about specialized trusts for high net worth individuals, which is the opposite of the high volume offshore incorporation mill model.

 When planning an offshore trust, start by selecting tax and business advisors that you are comfortable with.
 Then choose a trustee and investment advisor who will manage the trusts with your values in mind.

 I also suggest that the quarterback of your offshore structure should be from your home country.
 If you’re seeking protection from future U.S. liability, then you want a U.S. attorney building your structure (with offshore advisors and trustees in key roles).
 Likewise, if you are a U.K. citizen, you want a U.K. tax and trust expert managing your project.

 Once your team is in place, relay on these experts to select the jurisdiction and bank that best fits your situation.

-I hope you have found this article on offshore trusts to be helpful.
-For more information, please contact us at email@example.com or call us at (619) 550-2743.
-All consultations are free and confidential.
+I hope you have found this article on Offshore Trusts are the Best Asset Protection Available to be helpful.
+For more information, please contact us HERE.

 We can also assist you to keep your offshore trust in compliance with the Internal Revenue Service.
 We are the only mid-sized offshore asset protection firm that offers both formation and tax preparation services.